-(For children’s books, by the way, the different age groups are generally referred to as “categories” rather than “genres,” therefore “picture book” is a category.
+(For children’s book genres, by the way, the different age groups are generally referred to as “categories” rather than “genres,” therefore “picture book” is a category.
 There’s no such thing as the “picture book genre.”
-Learn more about the different children’s book categories.)
+Learn more about the different children’s book genres.)

 If your book doesn’t have a writing genre, it might fit into the “general fiction” bucket, or maybe “contemporary realistic.”
 In middle grade fiction, stories that concentrate on real life and regular issues are often called “coming of age.”

 Determine Writing Genre as Best as You Can

 Writing genre isn’t rigid, and many high-concept ideas borrow from multiple genres.
 For example, Emily Hainsworth’s Through to You was pitched to me as “YA paranormal.”
 Then I pitched it as a “magical realism YA” because I thought that it wasn’t quite paranormal in the way that today’s YA market takes the term.
 Then the published decided to market it as a “YA paranormal thriller,” but emphasizing the book’s romantic and sci-fi elements as well.

 While it’s very difficult to aim into the mists in between different audience categories, say, “upper MG genre” or “younger YA” or “tween” and I actually wouldn’t recommend it at all, genre is a completely different beast and, in today’s more evolved MG and YA markets, is more malleable.